infinyon/fluvio-docs/news/this-week-in-fluvio-0009.md

 Communicate with us on [Github Discussions] or join [our Discord channel] and come say hello!

+[connectors]: ../docs/connectors/overview

 ---

+Get in touch with us on [Github Discussions] or join [our Discord channel] and come say hello!
+Watch videos on our [InfinyOn Youtube Channel]

 For the full list of changes this week, be sure to check out [our CHANGELOG].